y9vad9/rsocket-kotlin-router/README.md

 ```
 > **Note** <br>
 > The library does not include the functionality to add routing to a `metadataPush` type of request.
 I am not sure
 > how it should be exactly implemented (API), so your ideas are welcome.
-For now, I consider it as per-project responsibility.
+For now, I consider it a per-project responsibility.
 ### Interceptors
 > **Warning** <br>
 > Interceptors are experimental feature: API can be changed in the future.

 #### Preprocessors
-Preprocessors are utilities that run before routing feature applies.
+Preprocessors are utilities that run before the routing feature applies.
 For cases, when you need to transform input into something or propagate
 values using coroutines – you can extend [`Preprocessor.Modifier`](https://github.com/y9vad9/rsocket-kotlin-router/blob/8bace098e0a47e3cf514eec0dfb702f7e4e13591/router-core/src/commonMain/kotlin/com.y9vad9.rsocket.router/interceptors/Interceptor.kt#L35) or [`Preprocessor.CoroutineContext`](https://github.com/y9vad9/rsocket-kotlin-router/blob/8bace098e0a47e3cf514eec0dfb702f7e4e13591/router-core/src/commonMain/kotlin/com.y9vad9.rsocket.router/interceptors/Interceptor.kt#L27).
 Here's an example:
 ```kotlin
 class MyCoroutineContextElement(val value: String): CoroutineContext.Element {...}